How to grow Buddleja (Butterfly Bush)

 Buddleja alternifolia, which is also deciduous, and has lovely scented lilac coloured flowers in early summer .

 Buddleja is known as the butterfly bush and rightly so.
 In the summer it is full of butterflies, bees and insects.
 The image top left is one flower with three peacock butterflies on it all at once.
 If you grow Buddleja in your garden you will be able to enjoy butterflies flitting around.
 A good combination would be to plant Buddleja with Oregano and Sedum and create a butterfly paradise.

-Recently Buddleja has had a bit of a bad press as being invasive because of self seeding, particularly if your garden is near an area of natural beauty or conservation.
-If this is a worry dead head flowers which will prevent it setting seed.
+Recently Buddleja has had a bit of a bad press as being invasive because it does self seed, and this can be a particular problem if your garden is near an area of natural beauty or conservation.
+If this is a worry dead head flowers which will prevent it from setting seed.

 Best varieties of Buddleja to grow

 A good starting point is the RHS garden merit shrubs with this logo

 Buddleja davidii Nanho White 'Monite' scented compact up to 1.5m